Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Methodology

 \subsection{General Linear Model (GLM)}

-The General Linear Model (GLM) serves as the gold-standard analytical framework in fMRI neuroscience research, utilizing statistical modeling to precisely isolate task-evoked blood-oxygen-level-dependent (BOLD) signals from physiological and system noise.
+The general linear model (GLM) serves as the standard analytical framework in fMRI neuroscience research, employing statistical modeling to accurately isolate task-evoked Blood oxygenation level dependent (BOLD) signals from physiological and system noise.
 The core model is:

 {